joaomelo/hot-collection/README.md

       const unsub = employeeCollection.subscribe(employees => ... );
       unsub();

+You can also call methods `getItem`, passing an id, and `getItems` to grab latest version retrieved of an item and items, respectively.
+This will not make a call to the database.
+Just make a synchronous read based on the last data read from the database.

 Cool!
 But what is really inside that argument HotCollection passes to all observers?

 ### What is a Hot-Collection Item?